PatrBal/vim-textidote/README.md

 A very good alternative is to use the [LTeX][LTeX] language server with `coc.nvim`.
 It is also based on LanguageTool and is aware of LaTeX or Markdown markup.
 It provides grammar checking *as you type*, but does not currently offer suggestions or quick fixes with `coc.nvim`. `LTeX` can be both an alternative to `vim-textidote` or an addition.

 Another alternative is the plugin [vim-grammarous][vim-grammarous].
-This plugin is based on LanguageTool only, so that it is unaware of LaTeX/Markdown markup.
+This plugin is based on LanguageTool only, so that it is unaware of the LaTeX/Markdown markup.
 Otherwise, its features are somewhat similar to those of `vim-textidote`.

 ## License